Exponential Qubit Reduction in Optimization for Financial Transaction Settlement

 Instead of searching in a discrete space, this turns the problem into the optimization of the continuous parameters of a generator of bit-vectors.
 This appears similar but is different from relaxation-based approaches, which often replace binary variables through continuous ones to obtain a more tractable optimization problem whose solutions are projected back to a binary format: Here, the model (the PQC) directly generates bit-vectors $\myvec x$ and if it is expressive enough in the distributions $\text{Prob}_{\myvec \theta}(\myvec x)$ it parameterizes, then an optimal $\myvec \theta$ will generate an optimal bit-vector $\myvec x$ deterministically.

 The steps to solve this minimization are shown in figure~\ref{fig:PQC_overview}.

 The core of mapping a QUBO problem to a variational minimization problem therefore consists of specifying how to generate bit-vectors $\myvec x$ with a quantum circuit.
-In standard QAOA or variational approaches this mapping is straightforward (equation~\ref{eq:QUBO_hamiltonian}): As the number of qubits $n_q$ equals the number of variables $I$, we simply measure in the computational basis (Pauli-Z) and associate the outcome 1 (-1) of qubit $q_i$ with the bit $x_i$ equal 0 (1).
+In standard QAOA or variational approaches, this mapping is straightforward (equation~\ref{eq:QUBO_hamiltonian}): As the number of qubits $n_q$ equals the number of variables $I$, we simply measure in the computational basis (Pauli-Z) and associate the outcome 1 (-1) of qubit $q_i$ with the bit $x_i$ equal 0 (1).
 We use a different mapping, generalizing the qubit-efficient approach in~\cite{tan_qubit-efficient_2021}: \paragraph{Qubit-efficient binary encoding}